Malicious (1973 film)

 Malicious (Malizia) is a 1973 Italian erotic comedy-drama film co-written and directed by Salvatore Samperi.
 It stars Laura Antonelli, Turi Ferro and Alessandro Momo.
-The film is about the sexual desire of a widower and his three sons for their new housekeeper.
+The film follows the sexual desire of a widower and his three sons for their new attractive housekeeper.
 At the Silver Ribbons awards, Antonelli and Ferro won Best Actress and Best Supporting Actor, respectively.
 The film was entered into the 23rd Berlin International Film Festival.
-A sequel, Malizia 2000, was released in 1991 with the same cast.
+A sequel, Malizia 2000, was released in 1991, also starring Antonelli and Ferro.